-Today marks the centennial of the birth of future Little Rock Mayor Charles Bussey.
-Born in Stamps on December 18, 1918, he would spend his adult life in Little Rock (after college and World War II service).
+101 years ago future Little Rock Mayor Charles Bussey was born in Stamps on December 18, 1918.
+He would spend his adult life in Little Rock after college and World War II service.

 Throughout his life he was a trailblazer.
 He was the first African American Sheriff’s Deputy in Pulaski County and expanded the Junior Deputy program into the African American community.